-Skills Office Network (SON) recognises that it has statutory obligations under the Health and Safety in Employment Act 1992 to provide a safe and healthy environment for its employees, students, contractors and the public.
-In doing so it is observed that health and safety is the business of the entire SON community.
+Skills Office Network (SON), including their training division Momentous Learning (ML), recognises that it has statutory obligations under both the 'Health and Safety at Work etc Act 1974' and 'The Management of Health and Safety at Work Regulations 1999' to provide a safe and healthy environment for its employees, learners, contractors and the public.
+In doing so it is observed that health and safety is the business of the entire our community.